 In the mid 2000's, we sold his company and started in a new direction.
 Meanwhile, I continued to provide clients with bookkeeping support.
 More and more, I was asked to help write a business plan, set up a bookkeeping system, track their money, clean up and organize their paperwork.
 I also got a lot of questions about how to set up bank accounts, make a budget, save money and manage irregular cash flows.
 More and more i found myself helping small business owners balance their personal and business finances.

-Today, while I continue to provide bookkeeping support to a small number of clients (I specialize in helping contractors, skilled tradespeople and landscapers), I spend more time pursuing my passion - helping want-to-preneurs launch businesses and business owners making their Money Count.
+Today, while I continue to provide accounting support to a small number of clients (I specialize in helping contractors, skilled tradespeople and landscapers), I spend more time pursuing my passion - helping want-to-preneurs launch businesses and business owners making their Money Count.